2023 United States elections: Legislative

 Legislative elections were held for both houses of the Louisiana State Legislature, the Mississippi Legislature, the New Jersey Legislature, and the Virginia General Assembly.
 Kentucky, which holds gubernatorial elections in off-years, holds state legislative elections concurrent with presidential and midterm elections.

 In addition, other states held special elections to fill open legislative seats vacated for various reasons (death, retirement, resignation for personal reasons, expulsion, or election to a higher office).

 The Democratic Party flipped control of Virginia's lower house, the House of Delegates, which it had lost two years earlier, and retained its majority in Virginia's upper house, the Senate.
 Democrats also expanded their majority in the lower house of the New Jersey legislature.
 The Republican Party strengthened its majorities in the Mississippi and Louisiana legislatures.

-Referendums
+Ballot measures

-Six states held a statewide referendum: Oklahoma, Wisconsin, Ohio, Texas, Maine, and New York.
+41 ballot measures were held in statewide referendums across eight states: Colorado, Louisiana, Maine, New York, Ohio, Oklahoma, Texas, and Wisconsin.